nelsonjchen/cowboystyle/README.md

 * Reddit Enhancement Suite elements are taken into consideration for users of those extensions to ensure their continued functionality.
 * Pretty Buttons for links on the side.
+* RES Night Mode will switch the theme to night mode in addition to normal Night Mode duties.

 ### Concepts to be still investigated pending approval